grame-cncm/faustdoc/src/tutorials/signal-api.md

 Using the LLVM or Interpreter backends allows to generate and execute the compiled DSP on the fly.

-The LLVM backend can be used with `createDSPFactoryFromSignals` (see [llvm-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/llvm-dsp.h)) to produce a DSP factory then a DSP instance:
+The LLVM backend can be used with `createDSPFactoryFromSignals` (see [llvm-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/llvm-dsp.h)) to produce a DSP factory, then a DSP instance:

 ```C++
 string error_msg;